ivallesp/papers/README.md

 I usually complement my notes with some scraps of the paper that I consider important, and in some cases with some additional information such as content from other papers, from videos or blogs that I found useful in my process of understanding the paper.
 In the latter case, I usually link the additional resources into the references section; in case you find your content in my notes and I didn't reference it properly, please feel free to open an issue and I will update my notes accordingly.

+The majority of my notes are written in markdown and contain LaTeX formulas.
+GitHub doesn't parse the formulas so if you want to read my notes more comfortably you should use a markdown interpreter that implements this feature.
+I personally use VSCode with the _LaTeX Workshop_ extension.

 [[**Notes**](assets/haarnoja2018.md)] [[Paper](https://arxiv.org/abs/1801.01290)] – 2018 – **Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor** – Tuomas Haarnoja, Aurick Zhou, Pieter Abbeel, Sergey Levine – *International Conference of Learning Representations, 2018*